“For this reason, a man shall leave his father and his mother and be joined to his wife; and they shall become one flesh.” Genesis 2:24

 - Spiritually, one-flesh bonding, and

 And for those of you who are wondering, there is no doubt that sexual intercourse is the ultimate symbol of the physical one-flesh relationship that God has in mind for the husband and wife in marriage.
 Sex is a wonderful gift.
 This false idea that sex originated after the fall of man is nonsense!
 God gave sex as a gift to man and woman to be enjoyed in the context of committed love, but only in marriage.
 Adam and Eve enjoyed the mutual pleasure of “the one flesh” relationship long before they fell into sin, and God was very pleased.
 After all, sex is His idea.

 Sadly, that one-flesh relationship has been counterfeited over and over by mankind.
 How is it counterfeited?

 Let’s take a look at a few ways:

 - It is counterfeited by pre-marital sex.
-Not only is it wrong, there’s no lifetime commitment that gives the meaning to a one-flesh relationship.
+Not only is it wrong, but there’s also no lifetime commitment that gives meaning to a one-flesh relationship.

 - It is counterfeited by adultery.
 Adultery puts a dagger into the heart of a marriage.
-It so destroys trust that it’s often very hard for a spouse to get over it.
+It so destroys trust, and it’s often very hard for a spouse to get over it.

 - It is counterfeited by homosexuality and same-sex marriage.
-Sadly, the Christian community hasn’t done much to help the situation.
-Looking at people in the church, the gay rights advocates see either pro-gay clergy saying the practice of homosexuality is not a sin, but good; or they see the self-righteous hypocrisy found in the Christian church and are thinking, “Are you kidding me?
+The Christian community hasn’t done much to help the situation.
+Looking at people in the church, the gay rights advocates see either pro-gay clergy saying the practice of homosexuality is not a sin but good, or they see the self-righteous hypocrisy found in the Christian church and are thinking, “Are you kidding me?
 With all the divorce and adultery in your churches?”
-Obviously these sins are not what God had in mind for marriage.
+Obviously, these sins are not what God had in mind for marriage.